 By Heather Lee Farrell

-My story and poetry books began with a journey into the unknown…
+My story began with a journey into the unknown…

-I experienced severe physical trauma in late 2014.
+I experienced severe physical trauma that late fall season.
 It was predicted that I wouldn’t heal fully functional.
 I embarked on a timeline of healing and recovery, surgical procedures, and therapeutic work.

 Life manifested challenge and uncertainty.
 My path diverged from what I knew and became unforged.

 I faced daily challenges of doing the work to heal.
 I struggled with isolation, discomfort, and sustaining the intense focus needed to heal optimally.

 This long-term recovery stripped my life bare.
 Only the essentials mattered.
 It’s daunting to accept that I was still living my life.
 I hadn’t paused or taken a break.
 I wouldn’t “get back to it” later.
 Surgery, recovery, and discomfort were my life.
 It’s not lost time; it was worth the effort.
 Even though my world was narrow and limited for many years, it produced the opportunity for it to be boundless and unlimited now.